Self-guided Sightseeing Tour #1 in Erfurt, Germany

 Show sight on map

-The Collegium Maius was the main building of the Old University of Erfurt, which existed from 1392 to 1816.
-After the destruction of the old building in 1945, a new building built in the old style from 1998 onwards is located in Michaelisstraße in the centre of Erfurt's old town, in the so-called "Latin Quarter".
-The old building housed the rectorate, lecture halls and the university's Great Banquet Hall.
-In 2011, the Regional Church Office of the Evangelical Church in Central Germany, which was formed by merger in 2009, moved into the new Collegium Maius.
+The Collegium Maius was the main building of the Old University in Erfurt, which existed from 1392 to 1816.
+A new building built in the old style from 1998 onwards is located in Michaelisstraße in the centre of Erfurt's old town, in the so-called "Latin Quarter", after the destruction of the old building in 1945.
+The old building housed the rectorate, lecture halls and the large ballroom of the university.
+In 2011, the regional church office of the Evangelical Church in Central Germany, which was created by merger in 2009, moved into the new Collegium Maius.

 Wikipedia: Collegium Maius (Erfurt) (DE)